• Recipes

 What is Kakitamajiru?

-Bonito dashi contains an umami component called inosinic acid, while eggs, the primary ingredient of this soup, contain another umami component known as glutamic acid.
-These umami components are delicious on their own, but combining two (or more) different umami components is known to enhance their respective flavors and make them even more delicious through a synergistic effect.
+Bonito dashi contains an umami component called inosinic acid, while eggs, the primary ingredient in this soup, contain another umami component known as glutamic acid.
+These umami components are delicious on their own, but combining two (or more) different umami components is known to enhance their flavors and make them even more delicious through a synergistic effect.
 In other words, eggs and bonito dashi complement each other perfectly.

 The recipe includes instructions on how to make bonito dashi, but if you would like to learn more, please refer to the linked page.

-Ingredient Options
+Ingredient variations

 kakitamajiru